miku/metha/extra/largecrawl/README.md

 ```
 $ fd -t file . '/data/.cache/metha/' | parallel unpigz -c | xmlstream | zstd -c -T0 > metha.json
 ```

+Previous, small dataset was due to XML errors; currently seeing 150M+ and more records.
+Need to analyse this and shrink to a sensible subset.